 The device typically consists of the following;

 A face piece which can be hood as defined in IS 8347 or a device which seals the face, excluding face pieces specified in IS 14166 or IS 14746.
-Either type of face pieces may incorporate a helmet possibly for combined risks e.g. to provide head protection against mechanical impact and/or a visor to provide eye and face protection against given risks.
+Either type of face pieces may incorporate a helmet possibly for combined risks for example, to provide head protection against mechanical impact and/or a visor to provide eye and face protection against given risks;

 A turbo unit designed to be carried/worn by the wearer which supplies filtered ambient air to the face piece.
-The energy supply for the turbo unit may or may not be carried by the person,
+The energy supply for the turbo unit may or may not be carried by the person;

-A filter or set of filters through which air supplied passes and makes contaminant free,
+A filter or set of filters through which air supplied passes and makes contaminant free; and